appscode/blog/content/post/openshift-mariadb/index.md

 ![License Server](licenseserver.png)

-### Step 3 Install KubeDB
+### Step 3: Install KubeDB

-We will use helm to install KubeDB.Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+We will use helm to install KubeDB.
+Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
 Now, let's install `KubeDB`.

 ```bash